Gaspare Mutolo: Testifying in the US

 Mutolo also testified in the United States, at the so-called Iron Tower II trial in the Southern District of New York City against Giovanni Gambino and Giuseppe Gambino and four high-ranking members of the Sicilian Mafia.
 Together with another cooperating witness and mafioso turned pentito, Francesco Marino Mannoia, Mutolo provided landmark testimony documenting the ongoing nexus between the Sicilian Mafia and the American Cosa Nostra.
-(Sicilian Mafia member, Rosario Naimo, who acted as a representative to the American Cosa Nostra for the Sicilian Mafia, remained a fugitive, until his capture in Palermo, Sicily on October 2, 2010.)
+(Sicilian Mafia member, Rosario Naimo, who acted as a representative to the American Cosa Nostra for the Sicilian Mafia, remained a fugitive, until his capture in Palermo, Sicily on 2 October 2010.)

 When asked why Mutolo withheld information that Francesco Marino Mannoia had been involved in Mafia murders until he learned that Mannoia had owned up to them, Mutolo explained: "Well, you see, a co-operator does not hurt justice anymore, because that person is on the side of the Justice Department.
-So I never mention Mannoia, or some other co-operators.
-The reason why I did that was to avoid to bring them on the spot again."
+So I never mention Mannoia or some other co-operators.
+The reason why I did that was to avoid bringing them on the spot again."